-2. Initiatives that decrease the average length of stay post-booking for those incarcerated in Dane County Jail, with the goal of diverting inmates from incarceration.
-This includes but is not limited to: weekend arraignment court, signature bonds, deferred prosecution, full-scale pre-trial services program, policies relating to probation and parole holds, and alternative to bail programs.
+2. Initiatives that decrease the average length of stay for those incarcerated in Dane County Jail prior to sentence / conviction, with the goal of diverting inmates from incarceration.
+This includes but is not limited to: weekend arraignment court, signature bonds, full-scale pre-trial services program, and alternative to bail programs.

-BE IT FURTHER RESOLVED that the Dane County Board of Supervisors establish a third work group, the Alternatives to Incarceration Work Group, to advise the Public Protection and Judiciary Committee to address alternatives to incarceration, prior to being booked, with up to eleven (11) members appointed by the Chair of the committee, in consultation with other members of the Board, and the Department of Human Services assistance in securing facilitators for the workgroup to investigate the possibility of establishing the following:
+BE IT FURTHER RESOLVED that the Dane County Board of Supervisors establish a third work group, the Alternatives to Incarceration Work Group, to advise the Public Protection and Judiciary Committee to address alternatives to incarceration, with up to eleven (11) members appointed by the Chair of the committee, in consultation with other members of the Board, and the Department of Human Services assistance in securing facilitators for the workgroup to investigate the possibility of establishing the following:

-3. Diverting inmates from incarceration by seeking options outside of the traditional This workgroup shall explore diversion programs that include: justice system.
-GED/HSED, employment, technical schools; apprenticeships, specialized courts, identify and improve assessment tools.
-Locating all current Dane County alternatives to incarceration programs, pre-booking, within one or more "one-stop shopping" facilities, with a priority of addressing racial disparities in incarceration and racially equitable access to participating in jail alternative programs.
-This includes but is not limited to: community restorative courts, restorative justice practices, allowing for a continuum of services for individuals needing more or less support; creating Day Reporting Centers as part of these facilities; creating restorative justice programs for all individuals charged with non-felony crimes or who would otherwise qualify for minimum-security placement or work-study release.
-There also must be an investigation of what policies could be implemented to encourage police and law enforcement to send and/or refer people directly to services and programs instead of committing people into jail, whether referring people to services reduces recidivism more than jail, and what services, especially African-American and community-of-color led services, already exist (or could be created given a critical mass of future referrals) that could be housed in such facilities.
+3. Locating all current Dane County alternatives to incarceration programs within one or more "one-stop shopping" facilities, with a priority of addressing racial disparities in incarceration and racially equitable access to participating in jail alternative programs.
+This includes but is not limited to: allowing for a continuum of services for individuals needing more or less support; creating Day Reporting Centers as part of these facilities; creating restorative justice programs for all individuals charged with non-felony crimes or who would otherwise qualify for minimum-security placement or work-study release.

+There also must be an investigation of what policies could be implemented to encourage police and law enforcement to send and/or refer people directly to services and programs in these facilities instead of committing people into jail, whether referring people to services reduces recidivism more than jail, and what services, especially African-American and community-of-color led services, already exist (or could be created given a critical mass of future referrals) that could be housed in such facilities.
 This investigation shall include options for both adults and juveniles.